telerik/ajax-docs/controls/spreadprocessing/overview.md

 # Overview

->**RadSpreadProcessing** is part of the **Telerik Document Processing** libraries.
+>note **RadSpreadProcessing** is part of the **Telerik Document Processing** libraries.
 The full documentation for this component is available at [http://docs.telerik.com/devtools/document-processing/libraries/radspreadsprocessing](http://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/overview).

-##

 __RadSpreadProcessing__ is a document processing library that enables your applications to easily import and export files to and from the most common spreadsheet file formats.